bhanumalhotra123/aws-bootcamp-cruddur-2023/notes/week05.md

 - Moved rds-update-sg-rule to rds folder and removed “rds”.
 - Created a new folder in backend-flask/bin named ddb for DynamoDB stuff.
 - Created new files in ddb folder: drop, schema-load, seed.(Also made them executable using chmod)
 - Copied create table code from AWS Boto3 documentation.
-It wasn’t perfect, so we adjusted code for schema.
+It wasn’t perfect, so adjusted code for schema.

 https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb/client/create_table.html